cloudfoundry/loggregator-release/README.md

 1. Make your changes on a topic branch, commit, and push to github and open a pull request against the `develop` branch.

 Once your commits are approved by Travis CI and reviewed by the core team, they will be merged.
+#### Go version support
+As of version ca517531f4ef646435365996c791c5031b75fc9d, all Loggregator components are deployed to Cloud Foundry with Go 1.4.
+As of that revision, support for earlier versions of the language are not guaranteed.

 #### OS X prerequisites